diadata-org/decentral-feeder/README.md

    - Create a `.env` file in the same directory as `docker-compose.yaml`.
 This file should contain the following variables:
      - `PRIVATE_KEY`: Your private key for the deployment.
      - `DEPLOYED_CONTRACT`: The contract address.
 Initially, leave this empty during the first deployment to retrieve the deployed contract.
+     - `PUSHGATEWAY_USER`:  to allow decentralized-feeder authenticate towards the monitoring server.
+Reach out to the team to get hold of these credentials, info [at] diadata.org
+     - `PUSHGATEWAY_PASSWORD`: to allow decentralized-feeder authenticate towards the monitoring server.
+Reach out to the team to get hold of these credentials,  info [at] diadata.org

    - Example `.env` file:
      ```plaintext